WeJZTeam/JZFileBrowser/README.md

 # JZFileBrowser
 JZFileBrowser is a modern and advanced file browser that provides an intuitive user interface for managing files and folders on your server.

+Browse, upload, download, organize and edit files ( all in one )

 # Download JZFileBrowser